Rajivgopinath/tutorials/README.md

 If you would like to create a new request with a new category, please DO make it stand out in your pull request.

 ##Contribution
 OData always welcome all kinds of contribution.
-For this tutorial guideline specifically, we try to cover as many secanrios as possible but there are always chances that something missing or not perfect.
+For this tutorial guideline specifically, we try to cover as many scenarios as possible but there are always chances that something missing or not perfect.
 You can create a pull request with new .md files following the template above or modifying the content of an existing request.